scala-js/scala-js-dom/README.md

 This should not affect you, as a user of the library, as long as you don't modify these MDN materials (e.g. you leave them as is, or replace them wholesale).
-In particular, packaging this library with MDN materials unchanged is fine for any purpose (including commercial) according to the CC-Attribuet-SAk License.
+In particular, packaging this library with MDN materials unchanged is fine for any purpose (including commercial) according to the CC-Attribute-ShareAlike License.

 Everything else (e.g. the code) is under the MIT License